27tang/PSU-CS-tutor-kiosk/README.md

-# tkiosk
+# CS-Tutor-Kiosk

-tkiosk is an web-based electronic sign-up application for computer science students at PSU to sign-up for tutoring.
+CS-Tutor-Kiosk is an web-based electronic sign-up application for computer science students at PSU to sign-up for tutoring.

-Frontend: (tkiosk/webApp)
+Frontend: (CS-tutor-kiosk/webApp)

 angularJS

-Backend: (tkiosk/tkserver)
+Backend: (CS-tutor-kiosk/tkREST-API)

 REST API - Jax-RS